Publication date: Version 1.4 January 2023

 References to “Brisbane City Psychologists”, “BCP”, “we”, “us” and “our” are references to Bcpsyc Pty Ltd ATF Brisbane City Psychologists Services Trust ABN 79 409 261 282.
 References to “you” and “your” are references to any individual about whom we collect personal information.
-References to “psychologist” and “psychology practice” are references to any independent psychologist or psychology practice that bases or based their own independent psychology practice at Brisbane City Psychologists and whom we provide or provided services and facilities.
+References to “psychologist” and “psychology practice” are references to any independent psychologist or psychology practice to whom we provide or provided services and facilities.

 When used in this Policy, “personal information” has the meaning given in the Privacy Act.
 Generally, it means any information or an opinion that could be used to identify you.
 Sensitive information is personal information that includes information or an opinion about, for example, your health, criminal record, sexual orientation, religious or philosophical beliefs, racial or ethnic origin, and political opinions.

 At all times, we try only to collect the personal information we need for the particular function or activity we are carrying out.
 When you enquire about services provided by psychologists, we may collect your full name, date of birth, email address, phone number, and other personal information, including sensitive information.
 We collect additional personal information about you, including sensitive information, when you book an appointment with a psychologist or psychology practice and during the course of treatment with them, for example, your address, emergency contact person, government-related identifiers such as Medicare or DVA numbers, social and medical history.
 We may also collect your bank account details and details of third parties involved in the management or funding of your appointments for the purposes of administering your appointment payment arrangements.